ykk136/klogg/DOCUMENTATION.md

 file association.
 If no file name is passed, *klogg* will initially open the most recent file.

-The main window is divided into three parts : the top displays the log file.
+The main window is divided into three parts: the top displays the log file.
 The bottom part, called the "filtered view", displays the results of the search.
 The line separating the two contains the regular expression used as a filter.